-Theatre Connect Fall 2021 Hybrid Season
+Theatre Connect Spring 2022 Season

 Explore theatre and meet new friends in an LGBTQIA+ affirming environment.
-Fall Season Registration is NOW CLOSED.

 The UF Center for Arts in Medicine created Theatre Connect in the Summer of 2017 as a unique theatrical adventure for LGBTQ+ teens in partnership with the UF Health Youth Gender Program.
 This program has grown and evolved over 12 seasons to what it is today: an after-school LGBTQ+ affirming theatre group that combines games and exercises with storytelling and discussion to build a safe, friendly, and creative community!

 All of our Theatre Connect crew are trained theatre professionals and are background checked by the University of Florida Office of Youth Compliance Services to preserve our participants' wellbeing and safety.
 While Theatre Connect is not a therapy or support group, we do everything we can to protect the well-being of our cast during rehearsals.
 That's why we partner with the UF College of Education Mental Health Counselor Training program to ensure every activity is co-facilitated by a mental health counselor who can provide mental health first-aid, confidential on-demand counseling, and referrals as needed.

 No previous theatre experience is required to join our cast and all abilities are welcome.
 Please click here to register!

 All participants must attend the first Tuesday of the season to secure their spot in the cast.
 We cannot allow participants to join without online registration, a signed liability form, and first-day attendance.